-Insurance coverage can be easy to neglect until something happens to remind you of the important protection it provides.
-If you can’t remember the last time you reviewed your auto, home and life insurance policies it’s time to schedule a checkup to determine if you need to make changes or if there’s a cost savings.
+If you can’t remember when you last reviewed your auto, home and life insurance policies, it’s time to schedule an annual checkup to determine if you need to make changes or if there’s a cost savings available.

 Understand your auto insurance coverage

 Check to see if you’re over- or under-insured on your auto insurance.
 Auto insurance has three parts — liability, collision and comprehensive.
 Liability is the most important and is required coverage in North Carolina.
 In the event of an accident, liability coverage protects you if you’re at fault, if you or someone else is hurt, or property is damaged.
 Minimum liability amounts may not be enough if you’re involved in a serious accident, so consider buying more.

 Collision and comprehensive insurance are both optional coverages, but can be good preventive measures.
 Without these added coverages, you could drain your savings trying to cover damages to your car.
 If you were to damage or total your car in an accident, collision coverage helps you pay for needed repairs or a vehicle replacement.
 Comprehensive coverage helps pay for damage caused by circumstances like auto theft or car fire.

 If you’re worried about your ability to pay for comprehensive and collision coverage, shop around.
 In addition, you can potentially save on your premiums by raising your deductibles rather than reducing coverage.
 But make sure you can pay the higher deductibles if necessary.
 Another good reason to review is to see if there are options for cost savings.

 If you’ve added a car alarm or park in a garage at home, you could save big on auto insurance coverage.
 Other triggers include life events such as a change in marital status; change in living arrangements; addition/deletion of a teen driver; or if you’ve bought or sold a car.
 Of course, policy renewal time is a great opportunity to review your coverage needs.